spotify/apollo/CONTRIBUTING.md

 ### 4. Add tests for your feature.
 Make the tests pass:

-    mvn verify
+    mvn -Pcoverage verify

 ### 5. Write documentation

 Make sure to document your feature in the relevant places (Javadoc comments, README files, etc).

-### 6. Briefly describe your change in the CHANGELOG.md file under HEAD

-This makes sure we announce the change in the next release.

-### 7. Push to your fork and [submit a pull request][pr].
+### 6. Push to your fork and [submit a pull request][pr].

+Make sure the PR text mentions the motivation and details for your change.

 [pr]: https://github.com/spotify/apollo/compare/